ngshaohui/pyclara/[WIP] list_manipulation.md

 ## Iterators

-Iterators are objects which provide methods for us to step through each element in a collection.
+Iterators are objects which provide methods for us to step through each element in an iterable.

+### Examples of iterables

+All collections are iterables.

+- list
+- tuple
+- dict

+There are also functions that can create iterables for us to consume.

+- range

+### Consuming an iterable

+In order to work with the contents of an iterable, we will need to consume it by stepping through it.

 It is synonymous to having a cursor and then stepping through a list.